 The game also provides the “Home System” where the players build infrastructures that provides support to the team by providing sale on items, weapon upgrades, certain in-battle skills and transportation.
 Again, the materials required for the system is readily available in a town shop, thus, no much effort is needed to maximize this system.
 The shop should not provide everything needed end-game.
 It takes away replay-ability and any sort of minor farming challenges that are required to reap a significant boost.
 It makes the game way too easy and not challenging enough.
 End-game is very easy due to this fact.
 Even endgame optional bosses.
 The developers should not be as kind for the next game.

-Tale of Hongyuan definitely deserve the attention for bringing back the classic RPG.
+Tale of Hongyuan definitely deserve the attention for bringing back the classic RPG and the Wuxia theme.
 Gamers seeking nostalgia and a story that is unique to the Chinese culture – should try playing.
 I am looking forward what Hongyuan Game has in store next.
 Though, I hope the team would employ a much better translation effort.
 With better translation efforts and pacing of the story, the game will be improved significantly.
 The game has already a number of English-speaking fan base and if the studio decides to get a better translation team for their games, I am positive that their audience will be much wider.